Alfresco/docs-alfresco/media-management/latest/index.md

 ActiveMQ monitors for events and we recommend that you install it on the Alfresco server if you have other components that use ActiveMQ.
 If you are using ActiveMQ solely for Media Management, you might prefer to install ActiveMQ on the content services node server, but ensure that it resides on one server only.

 Using the `alfresco-global.properties` file you can define properties for the FFmpeg path, ExifTool path, ActiveMQ broker URL, shared content workspace type, Zencoder and AWS Elastic Transcoder credentials, and other properties.
-See [Configuring Media Management](LINK) for more information on `alfresco-global.properties` settings.
+See [Configure Media Management]({% link media-management/latest/config/index.md %}) for more information on `alfresco-global.properties` settings.

 You can publish your content from the repository to the CloudFront publishing channel.
-See [Configuring publishing channels for Media Management](LINK) for more information.
+See [Configuring a CloudFront publishing channel]({% link media-management/latest/config/index.md %}#configuring-a-cloudfront-publishing-channel) for more information.

 The diagram shows the relationship between the Alfresco server and the content services node server.
 Alfresco can connect to a transformation service (Amazon Elastic Transcoder), a publishing channel (CloudFront), and a shared content workspace (a file system or Amazon S3).
-The content services node can connect to the shared content workspace and the transformation service that you defined in the alfresco-global.properties file.
+The content services node can connect to the shared content workspace and the transformation service that you defined in the `alfresco-global.properties` file.

 > **Note:** Ensure that you review the security of the following connections: